Holographic quantum information and (de)confinement: Quantum error correction and phase transition

 where $A_{i}$ corresponds to the small portion of $\Sigma$ defined as $\Sigma=\cup_{i}A_{i}$ with the intersection of the small pieces being the void set.
 The left side of the equation above is the effective entropy $S_{eff}(\Sigma)$ [19] and is being interpreted as the logarithm of the effective dimension of the Hilbert space $\mathcal{H}_{\Sigma}$ namely

 The effective dimension counts the dimension of the effective degrees of freedom corresponding to the entanglement between $A_{i}$ and its complement and therefore $S_{eff}(\Sigma)$ is of the order of magnitude of the number of links in the tensor network intersecting our surface $\Sigma$ as required.
 The MERA scheme implies a real-space renormalisation based on the coarse-graining of the original system by combining step by step two subsystems into a single subsystem according to a linear map (also known as isometry).
 The short range entanglement however must be taken into account and cut-off after each coarse graining process by means of a unitary transformation called disentangler.
 The final state hence becomes a network of substates which, in its tensorial form spans the branes in each of the phases.
 In the AdS/CFT duality, such a MERA network can be identified with the bulk AdS spacetime.
 In our context however, we may start a similar procedure close to the boundary, following the soliton D3 brane towards the bulk.
-In the confinement phase, we can consider a set of quantum states $\ket{\Psi(u)}$ where $u$ refers to a bulk coordinate encoding the scale of renormalisation such that the UV limit corresponds to $u=0$ while the IR limit corresponds to $u\rightarrow \infty$.
-Inside the bulk this corresponds to the D3-brane construction where the low energy limit approaches the boundary while the high energy limit is placed deep within the bulk.
-As the bulk/boundary duality is a strong/weak duality, the UV section of the bulk physics will correspond to the IR section of the gauge theory and vice versa.
+In the confinement phase, we can consider a set of quantum states $\ket{\Psi(u)}$ where $u$ refers to a bulk coordinate.
 The vacuum state $\ket{\Psi(0)}$ can be considered as being highly entangled and hence it can be constructed from the trivial state $\Omega$ associated to the state $\Sigma$ degenerating to a point, by adding to it entanglement by means of

 The Hermitian operators $K(s)$ and $L$ describe the disentangler and coarse graining procedure.
 In terms of general states, one can write

 where $\hat{K}(s)$ is the disentangler in the interaction picture